tonystz/amazon/README.md

 select * from parts where fit is not null;
 select asin, year,fit,count(*) as c from parts group by asin,year,fit order by c desc;
 select asin, year,fit,count(*) as c from parts group by asin,year,fit order by year desc;
-select asin, year,fit,count(*) as c from parts where asin='B098DWSXT2' group by asin,year,fit order by year desc;
+select asin, year,fit,count(*) as c from parts where asin='B00EAOIRI4' group by asin,year,fit order by year desc;
+select asin, fit,count(*) from parts  group  by asin,fit order by asin;
 .exit

 ```